AglaiaNorza/latex-setup/README.md

-My personal, **LaTeX template** for university lecture notes, coupled with the **neovim (nvim) configuration** that i use to write them, including custom snippets and autocompletion.
+My personal LaTeX template for things like university notes, coupled with the neovim (nvim) configuration that i use to write them, including custom snippets and autocompletion.
+It's still a work in progress, as i just started using LaTeX this year.

 ---